Advancing Intelligent Sequence Modeling: Evolution, Trade-offs, and Applications of State-Space Architectures from S4 to Mamba: Fundamentals of State Space Models (SSMs)

-where \( A_d, B_d, C_d, D_d \) are the discretized counterparts of their continuous-time parameters.
-These parameters govern the evolution of the system's state over discrete time steps, enabling efficient sequential modeling of time-series data \cite{gu2021combining,gu2021efficiently}.
-The transformation from continuous to discrete form is commonly performed using matrix exponentials, formulated as:

-where \( \Delta t \) represents the sampling interval used for discretization.
-This method ensures that the system’s temporal dynamics are accurately captured, allowing for efficient computation and numerical stability compared to simpler approximation methods \cite{smith2022simplified}.
+A discrete-time SSM is mathematically defined as: where \( A_d, B_d, C_d, D_d \) are the discretized counterparts of their continuous-time parameters.
+These parameters govern the evolution of the system's state over discrete time steps, enabling efficient sequential modeling of time-series data \citep{gu2021combining,gu2021efficiently}.
+The transformation from continuous to discrete form is commonly performed using matrix exponentials, formulated as: where \( \Delta t \) represents the sampling interval used for discretization.
+This method ensures that the system’s temporal dynamics are accurately captured, allowing for efficient computation and numerical stability compared to simpler approximation methods \citep{smith2022simplified}.

-An alternative approach for discretization is using the bilinear transformation, which improves system stability while maintaining accuracy.
-The discrete transition matrix \( \bar{A} \) is computed as: